kyle-n/kyle-n.github.io/src/routes/blog/posts/full-content-rss-feed-with-sveltekit.md

 ### Building the XML

-A lot of examples online just use string interpolation to build their RSS XML files.
-Frankly, any kind of heavy string concatenation always makes me feel suspicious, like I'm about to get in trouble.
+A lot of RSS examples online just use string interpolation to build their RSS XML files.
+Frankly, any kind of heavy string interpolation or concatenation makes me like I'm about to get in trouble.

 So let's use a library.
 Run `npm i -D xmlbuilder2` to install [xmlbuilder2](https://oozcitak.github.io/xmlbuilder2/).
 This will let us build XML using nice, safe JavaScript.

-Now we can add a function called `getRssXml()`, which looks like this:
+Now we can add a function called `getRssXml()`:

 ```typescript
 import {